Mishalzeera/the-money-manager/README.md

 which made things a lot easier to visualise and debug.
 The template simply shows the rudimentary return of data.
 More work will be done at the styling phase.

+### Create Decorator That Ensures Functionality Only When User Is Logged In

+The author has been using the same key, {"name": session['user']} over and over everywhere in the app.
+Other than it being a nuisance to type out multiple times, there is also the additional security layer needed for when a page is directly accessed while no user is in session.
+This could potentially expose data.
+Mentor recommended the routes all starting with "if user in session:" then handling the functions with the "else" pointing to the login page.
+Mentor called this the "naive" approach which didn't not sit well with the authors feeling of needing to prove himself for some reason.

+This involved some research - the Flask documentation was very handy as well as Stack Overflow.
+The "wraps" method was imported from functools and used to wrap the decorator.
+Being able to declare a variable to be accessed by the route from within the decorator was more of a challenge.
+The author was able to find a way of defining it in the global scope from within the decorator but that seemed to defeat the purpose.
+However, the security purpose was met.